polok-dev98/FineTune_YoloV5/README.md

 # FineTune the yolov5 model for custom training dataset.

-All the training logs such as performance metrics, training batch example, training weight and also detected test image are store on (yolov5/runs/ directory)
+All the training logs such as performance metrics, training batch example, training weight and also detected test image are store on (yolov5/runs/ directory).

  1. Data sets are annoted and preprocessed by roboflow website.
 Dataset are stored in (datasets) forlder.